 When ALL is used in the TerminationID of a command, the effect is identical to repeating the command with each of the matching TerminationIDs.
 Since each of these commands may generate a response, the size of the entire response may be large.
 If individual responses are not required, a wildcard response may be requested.
 In such a case, a single response is generated, which contains the UNION of all of the individual responses which otherwise would have been generated, with duplicate values suppressed.
+For instance, given a Termination Ta with properties p1=a, p2=b and Termination Tb with properties p2=c, p3=d, a UNION response would consist of a wildcarded TerminationId and the sequence of properties p1=a, p2=b,c and p3=d.
 Wildcard response may be particularly useful in the Audit commands.

-The encoding of the wildcarding mechanism is detailed in Annexes A and B.
+The encoding of the wildcarding mechanism is detailed in Annexes A and ${\tt B.}$